gurjant31/EHND-activities/README.md

 ```

 ### Third Activity - Network Scanning:
 Network scanning is similar to active information gathering.Use information gathered from the last 2 activities to perform this activity.
-Network scanning focuses on scanning the network of the target, getting the idea about the structure of your target and finding about the services running on your target.
+Network scanning focuses on scanning the network of your target, getting the idea about the structure of your target and finding about the services running on your target.
 This will help you in finding vulnerabilities in next activity.
 Build a report and submit it.

 ```
 References:-